Sincllaire/Atlanta-Event-Engagement-Analytics-Pipeline/README.md

 # Atlanta Event Engagement Analytics Pipeline

 This project explores the types of events people attend in Atlanta by analyzing and cleaning event data from Eventbrite and YouTube.
-Using a modern data pipeline approach, I automated ETL processes and visualized key insights in both BigQuery and Tableau.
+Using a modern data pipeline approach, I automated ETL processes and visualized key insights in Apache Airflow, BigQuery and Tableau.

 ---